shinn716/Unity-FFmpeg-ScreenRecorder/README.md

 # Unity-FFmpeg-ScreenRecorder
 FFmpeg Capture screen and audio (speaker and microphone)
-Right click on ```FFScreenRecorder``` component and click StartRecording, it will capture screen and mic both.
+Right click on ```FFScreenRecorder``` component and click StartRecording, it will capture screen and audio both.
-Click StopRecording it will stop recording and export video to ```streamingassets/out```.
+Then click StopRecording, it will stop recording and export video to ```streamingassets/out```.

 <img src="https://github.com/shinn716/Unity-FFmpeg-ScreenRecorder/blob/main/img/Snipaste_2021-12-09_17-04-33.png" /></a>